pulumi/docs/pulumi-hugo/themes/default/content/resources/introduction-to-infrastructure-as-code-with-python/index.md

 ---
 # Name of the webinar.
-title: "Getting Started with Infrastructure as Code on DigitalOcean"
+title: "Introduction to Infrastructure as Code with Python"
-meta_desc: "In this hands-on workshop, you will learn how to stand up basic services using Infrastructure as Code through a series of hands-on labs."
+meta_desc: "Learn the fundamentals of Infrastructure as Code (IaC) with Pulumi, using Docker, and Python.
+Build and deploy a full stack python app.
+Source code available."

 # A featured webinar will display first in the list.
 featured: false